 MPB has transitioned into the Archdiocesan mandate to restore the order of the Sacraments of Initiation and celebrate these sacraments in the 3rd Grade.
 This means that the sacraments will be celebrated in the original order of Baptism, Confirmation and First Communion, restoring the practice of administering the Sacraments of Initiation to young children as early as possible.
 Realizing that there may be children in grades 4th and above who have received their First Communion, but have not yet been confirmed, we will continue to offer preparation for the Sacrament of Confirmation in the traditional practice.

-- All baptized MPB youth 4th grade or above (by August 2018) who have celebrated their First Reconciliation and received their First Communion AND
+- Registration is open to all baptized MPB parish youth 4th grade or above (by August 2019) who have celebrated their First Reconciliation and received their First Communion AND

-- Whose families are registered members of Most Precious Blood Parish AND
+- Whose families are registered members of Most Precious Blood Parish (if your family is not registered in MPB Parish, please click here to register) AND

 - Whose parents attend the scheduled parent meeting AND

-- Who provide a recently issued, certified baptismal record AND
+- Who provide a recently issued, certified record of their baptismal certificate from the child’s church of baptism AND

-- Who register and pay the fee for Confirmation by August 31, 2018 AND
+- Who register and pay the fee for Confirmation AND

 Confirmation for those over 18